Network Modeling (netmod) Internet Drafts

 Working Group: Network Modeling (netmod)

 This document defines a YANG data model for the configuration of a syslog process.
-It is intended this model be used by vendors who implement syslog in their systems.
+It is intended that this model be used by vendors who implement syslog collectors in their systems.

 Sub-interface VLAN YANG Data Models